Melania Trump Says ‘Opportunist’ Media Is The Hardest Thing To Deal With As FLOTUS

 — The Hill (@thehill) December 13, 2018

-Melania explained that she is not going to let her critics and the constant discussion of her and her family online and in the media effect what she does in her position as First Lady of the United States.
+Melania explained that she is not going to let her critics and the constant discussion of her and her family online and in the media affect what she does in her position as first lady of the United States.

 “I do what I think is right,” she explained to Hannity.
 “I know I will get the criticism from the public or from the media but I will do what is right and what I feel is right for the country and for the people.”